 [5] Freestanding communication towers and antennas allowed as conditional uses in residential districts.

 (a) Residential districts.
-This section will govern the location of towers and antennas in the following Residential Districts: RR-Rural Residential Districts; MHR-Mobile Home Residential Districts, R-1AAAA, R-1AAA, R-1AA, R-1A, and R-1 Single-family Districts; R-2 and R-2A Two-family Residential Districts, R-3 Multifamily Residential Districts, and PDR-Planned Development Districts.
+This section will govern the location of towers and antennas in the following Residential Districts: RR-Rural Residential Districts; MHR-Mobile Home Residential Districts, R-1AAAA, R-1AAA, R-1AA, R-1A, and R-1 Single-family Districts; R-2 and R-2A Two-family Residential Districts, R-3 Multifamily Residential Districts, and Residential PDS-Planned Development Single Use Districts.
+Communication towers and antennas shall be allowed as conditional uses in the above-listed districts, provided the following requirements are met:

 (b) Type of construction.
 Towers must be monopoles and antennas used must be of the least visually obstructive design available at the time of the application.
 No more than two (2) users shall be allowed; the Commission may require a stealth structure when a monopole would not be an appropriate structure for the intended site.
 (Amended October 22, 2001, ZA01-10-01)